 Bring key vendors (venue, production, third-party meeting planners, etc.) together and spend some time preparing in advance how you plan to keep attendees safe.
 Not only is this in the best interest of your audience, but it can protect you from potential financial loss, legal liability, and damage to your brand.
 Looking for a place to start?
 If you haven’t already, start adding H&S clauses into all your vendor contracts.

-Brenda has a ton of valuable resources available on her website, which you can visit here.
+Brenda has a ton of valuable resources available on her website.

 We ended the webinar with our Top 10 list – the most important things we want you to remember.
 We’ve included it here for easy reference:

 - Before you do ANYTHING, get clarity on what your attendees to see, have, do, feel and be during & after your event.
 Plan to that!

 - Use on demand recordings to lower production costs and add new revenue streams

 - Follow a health & safety mitigation process